MicrosoftTCE/civic-graph-node/README.md

 4. Execute the MAMP or WAMP application and turn on the localhost server.
 5. Inside a terminal or command prompt, navigate to the cloned repo and enter the following command:
 6. Depending on the port, you should be able to access Athena on your local machine using the following links:
 	a.       localhost:port_number/athena-civic
 	b.      localhost:3000
 	Option a is for Macs.
-My port number for MAMP is 8889 (I think).
+My port number for MAMP is 8889.
 	Option b is for Windows.

 Running on localhost
 --------------------